VIDEO: What is aquaculture? Here's an overview in under two minutes. Transcript

 As the demand for seafood has increased, technology has made it possible to grow food in coastal marine waters and the open ocean.
 Aquaculture is a method used to produce food and other commercial products, restore habitat and replenish wild stocks, and rebuild populations of threatened and endangered species.

 There are two main types of aquaculture—marine and freshwater.
-NOAA efforts primarily focus on marine aquaculture, which refers to farming species that live in the ocean.
+NOAA efforts primarily focus on marine aquaculture, which refers to farming species that live in the ocean and estuaries.

 U.S. freshwater aquaculture produces species such as catfish and trout.
 Freshwater aquaculture primarily takes place in ponds or other manmade systems.